MIN-turns and MAX-turns in k-Dyck paths: a pure generating function approach: Introduction

 \section{Introduction}

-Our objects are $k$-Dyck paths, having up-steps $(1,k)$ and down-steps $(1,-1)$, and never go below the $x$-axis.
+The objects of our interest in this paper are $k$-Dyck paths, having up-steps $(1,k)$ and down-steps $(1,-1)$, and never go below the $x$-axis.
 At the end, they reach the $x$-axis, but we also need versions that end at a prescribed level different from 0.
-Much material about such paths can be found in \cite{selkirk-master}.
+Much material about such paths can be found in \cite{selkirk-master}, \cite{garden} and in many standard textbooks on combinatorics.

 We consider \textsc{max}-turns, where each up-step ends and \textsc{min}-turns, where each up-step starts.
-The figure \ref{basic-fig} explains the concept readily:
+The Figure~\ref{basic-fig} explains the concept readily:

-$k$-Dyck paths can only exist for a length of the form $(k+1)N$, which is clear for combinatorial reasons or otherwise.
+The $k$-Dyck paths can only exist for a length of the form $(k+1)N$, which is clear for combinatorial reasons or otherwise.
 We want to know the average level of the $s$-th \textsc{max}-turn resp.\ \textsc{min}-turn, amoung all $k$-Dyck of the same length.
 In order to do this, we sum the level of the $s$-th \textsc{max}-turn resp.\ \textsc{min}-turn, over all $k$-Dyck paths of length $(k+1)N$.
-To get the average, one only needs to divide by the total number of such $k$-Dyck paths.
+The generating functions we obtain, enumerate the (partial) $k$-Dyck paths that end at a prescribed level $j$ as well; this is of interest in \cite{deng} and later in \cite{garden}, in the section on Hoppy's walks.